 The couple had at least six children:

 - James Dolamore (1795-1849), my 3rd great-grand uncle.
 He was baptised on 5 April 1795 at St Lawrence’s in Abbots Langley, Hertfordshire.
-He married Maria Cooper in the village on 19 September 1814, but she came from Whitwell elsewhere in the county and was baptised on 29 January 1792 at St Paul’s Walden.
-James’s father left him his farm to run on his death in 1819 but the 1841 census showed him living in Leavesden, in an area called Ganders Ash, and working as a higler/higgler, who was someone who made a living as a general or itinerant dealer.
+He married Maria Cooper in the village on 19 September 1814, but she came from Whitwell elsewhere in the county and was baptised on 29 January 1792 at St Paul’s Walden to parents John and Elizabeth Cooper.
+James’s father left him his farm to run alongside his widow on his death in 1819 but the 1841 census showed him living in Leavesden, in an area called Gander’s Ash, and working as a higler/higgler, who was someone who made a living as a general or itinerant dealer.
 He was also described this way on many of his children’s baptism records.
-James died in 1849 and was buried at St Lawrence’s on 23 December.
-Maria lived on until 1864, with the Watford Observer of 24 December 1864 reporting her death in Ganders Ash on the 19th.
+It looks as if he wasn’t particularly good at business for Perry’s Bankrupt Gazette of 13 February 1830 listed him as an insolvent petitioning to be discharged at a forthcoming hearing.
+James died in 1849 and was buried at St Lawrence’s in Abbots Langley on 23 December.
+Maria was recorded at Gander’s Ash in the 1851 and 1861 censuses working as a beerhouse keeper and seller.
+The Herts Guardian of 6 April 1858 reported that she’d been fined 10 shillings plus costs at the Watford Petty Sessions for having her house open for the sale of beer outside of hours.
+Maria lived until 1864, with the Watford Observer of 24 December 1864 reporting her death in Gander’s Ash on the 19th.
 She was buried on the 23rd.
-James and Maria’s children were all born in Abbots Langley:
+James and Maria’s children were:

-- May Ann Dolamore (1822-1883).
-Mary married bricklayer Emanuel Bunker of Watford in 1848 and raised children with him.
-They lived most in Norwood, now South London, but she died back in Hertfordshire.
-Emanuel lived until 1892.
+- Mary Ann Dolamore (1822-1883).
+Baptised in Abbots Langley, Mary Ann married bricklayer Emanuel Bunker of Watford in 1848 and raised a family with him.
+They lived in various addresses in Middlesex and then in Norwood, now South London.
+Mary Ann was living back in Abbots Langley when she died in 1883.
+Emanuel died in 1892 and was buried in Norwood.

 - Matilda Dolamore was born in 1825 but I am unclear about her fate.
 She may have married in 1854.